mikeneilens/codechallenge/challenge15/README.md

 * DeliveryToADepot

-I created a minitype for each of Product, EAN, Item, Depot, Supplier to prevent passing Strings around.

 There is a constructor function for each of these classes that would take an array of values to create an object.
 A general purpose function called **String.toListOfObjects()** takes a string containing a CSV and any object with interface **CreatesObjectFromAListOfStrings**.
 It creates a list of the appropriate object.